Skip to content

 Georgia O’Keeffe, born in 1887 in Wisconsin, is one of the most representative women in American painting.
 Her main modernist paintings depict landscapes of New Mexico, skyscrapers, and flowers.

 O’Keeffe left behind more than 2,000 works, earning her the title of the mother of American modernism.
-Her notable paintings include "Red Canna," "Abstraction White Rose," "Grey Line With Black, Blue and Yellow," and many others.
+Her notable paintings include "Red Canna," "Abstraction White Rose," "Grey Line with Black, Blue and Yellow," and many others, leaving a lasting influence among female artists painters.

 Tamara de Lempicka